-As mentioned previously, user management in Uptime Infrastructure Monitor is the intersection of individual user profiles, user roles, and user groups. this arrangement of user-related objects is particularly useful for larger deployments, where a diverse and large set of users want to access Uptime Infrastructure Monitor for different reasons.
-For this exercise and module, we keep the steps simple, but explain what could be done with a larger deployment.
+As mentioned previously, user management in up.time is the intersection of individual user profiles, user roles, and user groups. this arrangement of user-related objects is particularly useful for larger deployments, where a diverse and large set of users will want to access up.time for different reasons.
+For this exercise and module, we will keep the steps simple, but explain what could be done with a larger deployment.

-Click Users, which displays the Users page.
+Click the Users panel, which displays the Users page.

-In this list, you can see that Uptime Infrastructure Monitor has two default users (admin, or "Uptime Infrastructure Monitor Administrator" and sample, or "Sample User").
-Each one is assigned to its own user role (superadmin and user), but both belong the same SysAdmin User Group:
+In this list, you can see that up.time has two default users (admin, or "up.time Administrator" and sample, or "Sample User").
+Each one is assigned to its own user role (superadmin, and user), but both belong the same SysAdmin User Group:

-To get an idea of which activities in Uptime Infrastructure Monitor are determined by user role, view the permissions for the user role by clicking its name in the User Role column:
+To get an idea of which activities in up.time are determined by user role, view the permissions for the user role by clicking its name in the User Role column: